CommonEvaluationPlatform/CEP/sims/cep_cosim/README.md

 There are a few know issues with running the ISA tests on the CEP.
 Some manual changes are required before incorporating these tests into the cosim.

 **Issue with TVM='p' & 'pm'**: These 2 modes are setup to run in physical address only condition.
-Eventhough the riscv-tests [README.md](../../toolchains/riscv-tools/riscv-tests/README.md) mentions TVM='pm' mode is supported but the make infrastructure NOT really set up the build for it.
+Even though the riscv-tests [README.md](../../toolchains/riscv-tools/riscv-tests/README.md) mentions TVM='pm' mode is supported but the make infrastructure NOT really set up the build for it.
 In order to improve coverage, we need to be able to run tests on 4 cores.
 Therefore, we need to do a minor edit to change TVM='p' (virtual memory is disabled, only core 0 boots up) to 'pm' (virtual memory is disabled, all cores boot up)

 Edit the file **<CEP_ROOT>/toolchains/riscv-tools/riscv-tests/env/p/riscv_test.h** and look for the lines below: